-The Food and Drug Administration's eSubmitter tool is part of an electronic submissions program that is available for voluntary use by sponsors, manufacturers, and importers to create a variety of submission types within the drug, blood, device, radiological health, tobacco and animal drug regulated industries.
+The FDA's eSubmitter software is part of an electronic submissions process that is available for voluntary use by sponsors, manufacturers, and importers to create a variety of submission types within the drug, blood, device, radiological health, tobacco, animal drug and animal food regulated industries.

-Description: The FDA eSubmitter tool is a stand-alone application that allows the input of data and compilation of an FDA-compatible output submission file.
-The application and any output files reside locally on your computer allowing users to work on a submission offline, save, and continue later.
-The eSubmitter tool does not transmit any compiled data across the web to FDA.
-It is the responsibility of each user for the security of the application and data contained within it.
+Description: The FDA eSubmitter is a free software that supports the creation of electronic submissions of the following submission types.
+The software and any output files reside locally on your computer, allowing you to work on a submission offline, save, and continue later.
+The eSubmitter tool does not transmit any data across the Web to the FDA.
+Once you package a submission in eSubmitter, you can securely submit it as noted in the table below.
 The FDA does not have the ability to access, review, or supplement the information on your local computer through this application.

 |Center||Office||Submission Type||Transmission Method|